chaoweifang/PFE/readme.md

 ### Prerequisites

-A boundary detector is required to generate boundary probability map which is used to build the affinity matrix in PFE.
+1. A boundary detector is required to generate boundary probability map which is used to build the affinity matrix in PFE.
 There are piles of choices for boundary detection such as [HED](https://github.com/s9xie/hed), [DB](http://www0.cs.ucl.ac.uk/staff/I.Kokkinos/deepboundaries.html) and [COB](http://www.vision.ee.ethz.ch/~cvlsegmentation/cob/).
+2. The code has been tested in MATLAB R2014a and R2016b.

 ### Usage